ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.34 =
+* Adjustments for calculation of height of multi-select fields in user submission form

 = 6.0.33 =
 * Added option to display links that are scheduled for publication at a latter date, under links tab of library settings